Xtra-Computing/OEBench/ADBench/datasets/README.md

-### The dataset folder is too large.
-If needed, it can be downloaded from https://github.com/Minqi824/ADBench

 ### Overview
 In addition to the tabular benchmark datasets provided in [classical directory](https://github.com/Minqi824/ADBench/tree/main/datasets/Classical).
 We provide more details on the generation of the 10 CV/NLP datasets as below.